 9. Spice Bazaar

-To all the foodies and spice fanatics the spice bazaar is where you can taste the famous lokum( the special Turkish delight) and some dried fruits, nuts, herbs, and spices.
-And the interesting fact you get now is it is made by taxes lifted by the Ottoman rule of Egyptian goods and named (Msr arÅŸs) which means “Egyptian Market.”
+To all the foodies and spice fanatics, the Spice Bazaar is where you can taste the famous lokum( the particular Turkish delight) and some dried fruits, nuts, herbs, and spices.
+The exciting fact you get now is it is made by taxes lifted by the Ottoman rule of Egyptian goods and named (Msr arşs), which means “Egyptian Market.”

 10. Dolmabahçe Palace

-Flower beds emanate beauty and fountains, and ornamental basins create a scenic view.
-Masterclass architectural rococo, baroque, neoclassical, gigantic crystal chandeliers, and the Turkish empire had great use of gold, French style furnishings, and frescoed ceilings creating resonant style to sheer magnificently built Dolmabahçe palace.
+Masterclass architectural rococo, baroque, neoclassical, gigantic crystal chandeliers, and the Turkish empire had great use of gold, French style furnishings, and frescoed ceilings, creating resonant style to sheer magnificently built Dolmabahçe palace.

 11. Chora Church

-The Church was transfigured into a mosque before becoming a lovely museum in 1945, followed by the Turkish empire’s conquest of Constantinople.
+The Church was transfigured into a mosque before becoming a lovely museum in 1945, followed by the Turkish Empire’s conquest of Constantinople.
 The Church was re-opened and again to a mosque in 2020.

-It is well-known for its vibrant mosaics used in the 14th century, but it turned into a museum in 1945.
-Along with narthexes and frescoes with walls and domes.
+It is well-known for its vibrant mosaics used in the 14th century, but it turned into a museum in 1945, along with narthexes and frescoes with walls and domes.

 12. Museum of Turkish and Islamic Arts

-You will cherish the carpet collection presented and be honored with the best in the world of textiles.
+Coming down to another museum – the Museum of Turkish and Islamic Arts.
+It will take you to Ottoman and Islamic art.
+You will cherish the carpet collection presented and be honoured with the best in the world of textiles.

 It is an elucidating place for carpet lovers and a must-visit thing to do in Istanbul.
 Embark on the journey to explore the world of carpets.